iamtheyammer/pie-whack-a-mole/mechanical.md

 <img src="website-images/mechanical/final-2.jpg" style="width:auto;height:450px;padding:5px;max-width:100%">
 </div>

 For the final, the mech e team was able to connect six moles to the pneumatic system.
-With the offset linkage, we were able to minimize damage to the pneumatics themselves as there would be less direct force put onto them.
-At the end the system looked like a real arcade game, and was satisfying to see a finalized product we were proud of. (if we add a curtain or acrylic front, add info about that.)
+With the offset linkage, we were able to eliminate damage to the pneumatics themselves as there would be torque applied if connected directly (if a player hit a mole at an angle).
+At the end the system looked like a real arcade game, and it was satisfying to see a finished product we were proud of.